History of the steel industry (1970–present): Growth potential of the industry

 Amongst the other newly steel-producing countries, in 2017 South Korea produces 71 million tonnes, nearly double Germany; and Brazil 34 million tonnes; all three countries have not changed much since 2011.

-Indian steel production in 2017 is just over 100 million tonnes; up substantially from 70 million tonnes in 2011 – compared to only 1 million tonnes at the time of its independence in 1947.
+Indian steel production in 2017 was just over 100 million tonnes; up substantially from 70 million tonnes in 2011 – compared to only 1 million tonnes at the time of its independence in 1947.
 By 1991, when the economy was opened up steel production grew to around 14 million tonnes.
 Thereafter, it doubled in the next 10 years, and then it is doubling again, maybe over a slightly longer span.

 The world steel industry flattened from 2007 to 2009 at 1,300 million tonnes, before rising again, due to worldwide recession starting in 2008, with its heavy cutbacks in construction, sharply lowered demand and prices falling 40%.

 Showing the impact of that plateau, in 2007 ThyssenKrupp spent $12 billion to build the two most modern mills in the world, situated in Alabama and Brazil.
 They lost $11 billion on the new plants, which sold steel below the cost of production.
 Finally in 2013, the plants were sold at under $4 billion.

 Nowadays, the steel industry is on the edge of a major technological evolution to deal with the huge amounts of CO2 produced in the conventional steelmaking process.
 The use of blast furnaces and basic oxygen furnace produces around 1.8 ton of CO2 per ton of steel produced.
 In order to reach the climate objectives as stated in the Paris Climate Agreement, the European Green Deal, etc., the steel industry will have to implement carbon capture and sequestration or carbon capture and utilization technology or change to less conventional steelmaking technologies such as the electric arc furnace route.
 Other alternatives are the use of biomass, plastic waste or hydrogen as reducing agent in the blast furnace instead of coal.

 Reduction in workforce

 A modern steel plant employs very few people per tonne, compared to the past.
 In South Korea, Posco employs 29,648 people to produce 28 million tonnes.

 During the period 1974 to 1999, the steel industry had drastically reduced employment all around the world.
 In the US, it was down from 521,000 to 153,000.
 In Japan, from 459,000 to 208,000; Germany from 232,000 to 78,000; UK from 197,000 to 31,000; Brazil from 118,000 to 59,000; South Africa from 100,000 to 54,000.
 South Korea already had a low figure.
 It was only 58,000 in 1999.
 The steel industry had reduced its employment around the world by more than 1,500,000 in 25 years.

-In the Indian context considering the ambitious plan to increase capacity to 300 MT by 2024-25,additionally 2.85 lakes workforce would be required including 43000 engineers.